Skip to main content

 Comprehensive tax and spending legislation was signed into law on July 4, 2025.
 Some provisions of the legislation will have a direct impact on charities and their donors and some possibly an indirect impact.
 Below is a summary of some of the more important of those provisions.

-• Most provisions of the 2017 Tax Cuts and Jobs Act (TCJA), including the current tax brackets ranging from 0% to 37%, were made permanent by the One Big Beautiful Bill Act (OBBBA).
+• Most provisions of the 2017 Tax Cuts and Jobs Act (TCJA), including the current tax brackets ranging from 0% to 37%, were made permanent by the new legislation.
 If these provisions had not been extended, the tax cuts and simplifications of TCJA would have reverted to their pre-2018 levels, which would have resulted in higher taxes for most taxpayers.

 • Tax brackets will continue to be adjusted for inflation, though in 2026 all brackets except the top three will get an extra inflationary adjustment.